Planning Agents on an Ego-Trip: Leveraging Hybrid Ego-Graph Ensembles for Improved Tool Retrieval in Enterprise Task Planning: Related Work

 Tool Graph Retriever~\cite{anonymous2024tool} extracts tool dependencies from documentation to create a graph.
 Unlike their approach, our method doesn't use a custom dependency identification model but instead leverages similarities between parameters and other entities, extracted via Open Information Extraction, to connect tools in a graph.

-This approach shares some similarities with ToolFlow~\cite{wang2025toolflowboostingllmtoolcalling}, which also builds tool dependency graphs from documentation, but applies them to conversation generation rather than retrieval purposes.
+Our approach also shares some similarities with ToolFlow~\cite{wang-etal-2025-toolflow}, which builds tool dependency graphs from documentation as well, but applies them to conversation generation rather than retrieval purposes.
 Building on the work presented in this paper, we further extended the methodology to synthetically generate complex, multi-step business queries in scenarios where output parameters are not available.
 This extension enables a more rigorous evaluation of the proposed graph-based retrieval mechanism.

-Graph RAG-Tool Fusion~\cite{lumer2025graphragtoolfusion}, developed concurrently with our work, similarly combines vector retrieval with knowledge graph traversal but differs in two key ways: First, while they use synthetic tool graphs with well-defined dependencies suited to depth-first search, our approach semi-automatically transforms real enterprise tools into graph representations.
+Graph RAG-Tool Fusion~\cite{lumer2025graphragtoolfusion}, developed concurrently with our work, similarly combines vector retrieval with knowledge graph traversal but differs in two key ways: First, unlike their method that relies on synthetic tool graphs with well-defined dependencies suited to depth-first search, our approach semi-automatically converts real enterprise tools into graph representations, requiring only minimal manual input to tune prompts for accurate LLM interpretation of tool metadata and to define domain-specific ontologies and entity types that ensure semantic consistency during graph construction.
 Second, we identify ego-graph entry nodes using multiple vector representations rather than limiting ourselves to only semantic embeddings, making our method more practical for enterprise environments.

-Another approach incorporates tool knowledge directly into model parameters through training or fine-tuning, including multi-label classifiers~\cite{moon2024efficient} and LLMs~\cite{DBLP:conf/iclr/WangHJWB025}.
+Another related approach incorporates tool knowledge directly into model parameters through training or fine-tuning, including multi-label classifiers~\cite{moon2024efficient} and LLMs~\cite{DBLP:conf/iclr/WangHJWB025}.
 However, these parameter-based methods are inadequate for dynamic enterprise environments with large, frequently changing tool ecosystems.
-For a comprehensive review of such approaches and their limitations, we refer readers to recent surveys like~\cite{DBLP:journals/fcsc/QuDWCWYXW25}.
+For a comprehensive review of such approaches and their limitations, we refer readers to recent surveys like~\cite{Qu_2025}.

 In summary, our approach combines automatic tool graph construction with multi-vector graph-retrieval mechanisms in a novel way, offering superior adaptability to dynamic enterprise environments compared to existing methods that either rely on synthetic graphs, lack contextual understanding, or cannot scale with frequently changing tool ecosystems.